Options

 The single option accepts a single parameter.
 Its value can be either the result of the parsing callback, one of the parameter choices, one of the parameter mapping values or the parameter itself (by default).

-as first parameter, which is the option parameter, and should return the option value.
+The callback receives the option parameter as its first parameter, and should return the parsed value.

 Array-valued option